Hysteresis in the freeze-thaw cycle of emulsions and suspensions

 Theoretical models of the interaction between a spherical object and an advancing solidification front have been developed over the years \cite{shangguan1992analytical, tao2016steady,garvin2007multiscale,park2006encapsulation, rempel2001particle,rempel1999interaction} and are able to capture the relevant physics in order to at least qualitatively match experimental observations during freezing.
 The question raised here is: what is the performance of these models when, after having modelled the initial part of the interactions, we let the front retract at a certain set velocity?

 To answer this question we will first briefly review the basics of the theoretical model.
 A corresponding sketch including the definitions of the relevant quantities is shown in Fig.\,\ref{fig:4}\,(c).
 For details on the precise underlying physics and the numerical implementation, we refer the reader to Ref.\cite{meijer2024frozen}.
 In summary, the aim of the model is to predict the velocity of the particle $u(t)$ as the solidification front approaches with velocity $V$.
-The variation in the particle-front distance is then given by

-and the overall experienced displacement $l_{\mathrm{int}}$ follows after integrating the particle velocity in time following Eq.\,\ref{eq:lint}.
+The variation in the particle-front distance is then given by Eq.\,\ref{eq:dhdt} and the overall experienced displacement $l_{\mathrm{int}}$ follows after integrating the particle velocity in time following Eq.\,\ref{eq:lint}.